marklogic/mlxprs/README.md

 - It's asynchronous: long-running queries won't freeze the editor
 - Changes to the config file take immediate effect, switch databases and credentials on-the-fly
 - Readability—pretty-formatting of query results based on their contents
+- XQuery code completion with functions from the MarkLogic API

 ## Coming soon (hopefully)

+- Code completion with user-defined functions (locally or in the configured modules database)
 - Edit MarkLogic XML and JSON documents in the text editor, save them back to the database
 - Interactive selection of configuration options
-- Code completion, maybe even with custom modules out of the configured modules database

 ## Getting started